Kentarō Kobayashi: Controversy

 Kobayashi was assigned the role of Director of the Tokyo Olympics Opening Ceremony; however, a 1998 comedy show recording of him making an insensitive joke about the Holocaust surfaced.
 In that comedy show, he said "We tried to play Holocaust with these human-shaped papers for a kids TV show, but our producer heavily scolded us."
 It was pointed out that Kobayashi's selection may violate the Olympic Charter, which advocates anti-discrimination.
 On 22 July, State Minister of Defense Yasuhide Nakayama updated his Twitter account.
 He posted: "I immediately contacted and talked to Simon Wiesenthal Center (SWC)."
 The SWC released a statement and expressed the view that Kobayashi's jokes include those for people with disabilities.
-On 22 July, the Tokyo Organising Committee of the Olympic and Paralympic Games (TOCOG) dismissed Kobayashi.
+On 22 July 2021, the Tokyo Organising Committee of the Olympic and Paralympic Games (TOCOG) dismissed Kobayashi.
 He made an apology comment and said: "My job is to entertain people.
 I should not make people feel uncomfortable.
 I understand that my stupid choice of words at that time was wrong, and I regret it."
-On November 16, he announced his retirement from the entertainment industry.